fdvj/wolfpack/README.md

 ### wolfpack.clearResults()

-The `wolfpack().clearResults` method clears any fake db responses that have been previously set by any or all of the `setFindResults`, `setCreateResults`, and/or `setUpdateResults` methods, no exceptions whatsoever.
+The `wolfpack.clearResults` method clears any fake db responses that have been previously set by any or all of the `setFindResults`, `setCreateResults`, and/or `setUpdateResults` methods, no exceptions whatsoever.

 ```javascript
 var wolfpack = require('wolfpack');